pauldzy/DZ_JSON/README.md

 }
 ```
 ## RFC 7946 Changes
 The release of [RFC 7946](https://tools.ietf.org/html/rfc7946) in August 2016 removed from GeoJSON the CRS object.
-Thus all goemetry in GeoJSON is now by definition WGS84 (as in KML).
-Release 2.0 removes the previous ability to transform coordinate systems and generate the CRS object.
+Thus all geometry in GeoJSON is now by definition WGS84 (as in KML).
+My release 2.0 removes the previous ability to transform coordinate systems and generate the CRS object.
 All incoming geometries are now projected into and rendered as WGS84.
 DZ_JSON will avoid reprojection if the incoming SRIDs are already 4326 or 8307.

 The new specification calls for geometries to be partitioned at the antimeridian.
 This change [is pending](https://github.com/pauldzy/DZ_JSON/issues/2).

-The new specification expressly calls for the removal of an LRS measures.
+The new specification expressly calls for the removal of any LRS measures.
 This is complete.

 ### Feature Collection Type System
 For some time an extensible type system has been provided to allow simple conversion of tabular tables into GeoJSON features or feature collection types.
 A new subsystem of JSON elements as types has been added to allow more complex JSON objects as either stand-alone or subobjects under a GeoJSON property.
 Additional documentation is required.